Law

 Cancellation policy

-EIPA reserves the right to cancel the activity up to 1 week before the starting date.
+For administrative reasons you will be charged €150 for cancellations received within 15 days before the activity begins.
+There is no charge for qualified substitute participants.
+EIPA reserves the right to cancel the activity up to 2 weeks before the starting date.
 In that case, registration fees received will be fully reimbursed.
+EIPA accepts no responsibility for any costs incurred (travel, accommodation, etc.).

 A few days before the start of the course you will receive the log-in details for accessing the course materials.
 You can log in here.